-UNI 10621 (2004) "Radioactive waste packages characterization" UNI 10704 (2004) "Radioactive waste classification"
+UNI 10621 (2011) "Radioactive waste packages characterization" UNI 10704 (2011) "Radioactive waste classification" UNI 10755 (2011) "Recording and labelling of RW packages"

-- UNI 10755 (2004) "Recording and labelling of RW packages" - UNICEN 189 (2001) "Solid materials from nuclear plants Radiological methods and procedures for the clearance" - UNI 11196 (2006) "Qualification of conditioning processes for cat.
-2 packages", that sets out the general requirements for the conditioning process qualification and the specific test to which the waste form and/or packages should be verified (mechanical and physical/chemical properties for homogeneous and heterogeneous Integrity waste form and for High Containers) - UNI 11194 (2006) "Radiological characterization of Cat.2 packages", that establishes methods and requirements for radiological characterization of radioactive waste packages before their disposal (i.e. measurement system performances, typical radionuclides relevant for disposal to be measured, sampling preparation, correlation factors). - UNI 11195 (2006) "Information management system for the disposal of Cat.
+- UNI 11784 (2012) "Solid materials from nuclear plants Radiological methods and procedures for the clearance" - UNI 11196 (2006) "Qualification of conditioning processes for cat.
+2 packages", that sets out the general requirements for the conditioning process qualification and the specific test to which the waste form and/or packages should be verified (mechanical and physical/chemical properties for homogeneous and heterogeneous waste form and for High Integrity Containers) - UNI 11194 (2006) "Radiological characterization of Cat.2 packages", that establishes methods and requirements for radiological characterization of radioactive waste packages before their disposal (i.e. measurement system performances, typical radionuclides relevant for disposal to be measured, sampling preparation, correlation factors). - UNI 11195 (2006) "Information management system for the disposal of Cat.
 2 packages", that sets out the requirements and the methodologies for the management of the Surface Disposal Information Management System (i.e. data acquisition, waste reception plan, inspection and monitoring data base, long term management of the information system) - UNI 11196 (2006) "Containers for the final repository of Cat.
-2 packages" That defines the requirements (dimension, mechanical characteristics) of the identified containers for LLW packages and qualification process. - UNI 11197 (2006) "Identification procedure and traceability of information for Cat.2 Packages", that defines the requirements for building a suitable Data Base and for organising the information needed to appropriately manage radioactive waste packages at a near surface disposal facility. - UNICEN 214-1 (2003) "Category 2 Radioactive Waste Engineered Repository", that is structured as follows:

-- Part 1: Basic Design Criteria - Part 2: Basic Qualification Criteria for Engineered Barriers - Part 3: Surveillance and Monitoring basic criteria
+2 packages" That defines the requirements (dimension, mechanical characteristics) of the identified containers for LLW packages and qualification process. - UNI 11197 (2006) "Identification procedure and traceability of information for Cat.2 Packages", that defines the requirements for building a suitable Data Base and for organising the information needed to appropriately manage radioactive waste packages at a near surface disposal facility. - UNI 11279-1-2-3 (2008) Engineered repository for Category 2 radioactive waste packages Part 1: Basic design criteria Part 2: Basic qualification criteria for engineered barriers Part 3: Surveillance and monitoring basic criteria - UNICEN 11784 (2020) Radioactive waste packages Containers for solid medium level radioactive waste Characteristic and requirements